He Fucked the Girl Out of Me: Plot

 The game is narrated by Ann, who recounts her traumatic experiences with sex work, although cautions the player that they only wish to share their own experience and not comment on others.
 Ann is a transgender woman who is struggling financially as a college student as they attempt to fund a prescription of estradiol that is not subsidized under the Affordable Care Act.
 Ann's friend Sally introduces her to sex work as a means to make money.
 Ann's first client invites her back to his house.
 The man takes Ann to a private room, containing a box of women's clothing.
 He reveals that he is a cross-dresser and makes Ann dress him in the clothing to become a woman.
-Ann enters a state of disassociation during the encounter, reasoning that the client only wishes to be dressed as a woman to be humiliated and degraded.
+Ann enters a state of dissociation during the encounter, reasoning that the client only wishes to be dressed as a woman to be humiliated and degraded.
 After the encounter, Ann navigates feelings of emptiness.

 Re-reading her diary entries from that time, Ann encounters the line "He fucked the girl out of me", reflecting that the experience degraded her, made her hate herself and her feminine identity, and led her to see self-worth and value only in terms of sex.
 Ann says that the experience affected their trust in relationships with others and fear of damaging their relationship with their mother and Sally.
 Ann confronts Sally's suggestion to lead her into sex work, stating it "felt like rape", and decides to leave Sally after she downplays its effects on Ann.
 In an epilogue set years after the events of the incident, Ann examines objects in a box, including clothes from her time doing sex work, and throws them away.
 She confronts her past self and challenges her thoughts that hiding and failing to accept herself are not the ways to process what happened.